AleksNFedorov/Bot/README.md

 ## Beta notice

-Bot is still under development.
-Core functionality already implemented and not significant code change expecting, however some minor changes are likely.
+Bot is still in development.
+Core functionality has been implemented and significant code change are not expect, however some minor changes are likely.
 Stay tuned.

 ## License